 The Contax mount has both an inner bayonet which is only compatible with 50mm lenses, and an outer bayonet for everything else.
 For the 50mm Sonnar seen here, a metal clip on the lens mount near the 12 o’clock position holds it in place.
 Simply press down on the clip towards the back of the camera and rotate the lens until it releases.
 Mounting it is the opposite.

-For non 50mm lenses, each lens has twin spring loaded clamps at the 3 and 9 o’clock positions around the lens which must be squeezed together while rotating the lens but otherwise mounting and dismounting those is the same as the 50mms.
+For non 50mm lenses, each lens has twin spring loaded clamps at the 3 o’clock position around the lens which must be squeezed while rotating the lens but otherwise mounting and dismounting those is the same as the 50mms.

 A feature retained on the Contax III and all subsequent Contaxes, Kievs, and Nippon Kogaku’s loosely based copy of the Contax, is the top mounted precision focus wheel.
 Conceived by Dr. Heinz Küppenbender when he created the very first Contax, it was thought that photographers would prefer to focus the lens using this wheel, located just in front of the shutter wheel.